Community Engagement

 Empowering Community-led Solutions

-Because by supporting their work, we all get closer to achieving our shared mission of eradicating hunger in Massachusetts.
+Because by collaborating and supporting community driven work, we maximize our collective impact and get closer to achieving our shared mission of eradicating hunger in Massachusetts.

 Impact Stat Background